-Figure 1.
-Block Diagram LNA.

-In DC bias, a voltage divider circuit was used due to its excellent stability.
-The voltage divider bias circuit is displayed in Figure 2.

-Figure 2.
-Voltage Divider Circuit [20].

-The voltage divider bias circuit in Figure 2 consists of four resistors, namely R1, R2, RC, and RE.
-Resistor R1 ensured the collector-base relationship is reverse biased, while resistor R2 ensured the base-emitter relationship is forward biased.
-Therefore, the presence of voltage dividers R1 and R2 guaranteed the transistor can work in the active region.
-RC as the collector load resistance, and RE as DC stabilization [20].

 Transistor Working Point

 Giving DC voltage bias to the transistor circuit was conducted to get a fixed voltage level and working current of the transistor.
 In a transistor amplifier, the constant voltage and current levels placed a working point on the characteristic curve, thus determining the working area of the transistor.
 Because the work point is a fixed point on the characteristic curve, it is called a Q-point or quiescent point.